Scalable Image Tokenization with Index Backpropagation Quantization: Method

 \subsection{Index Backpropagation Quantization}

 \textbf{Quantization.} To ensure the consistent distribution between the codebook and encoded features through the training, we introduce an all-codes updating method, Index Backpropagation Quantization (IBQ).
-At the core of IBQ is passing gradients backward to all codes of the codebook, instead of the selected codes only. \cref{method:alg_ibq} provides the pseudo-code of IBQ.
+The core idea of IBQ is to pass gradients to all codebook embeddings, rather than the selected ones only. \cref{method:alg_ibq} provides the pseudo-code of IBQ.

 Specifically, we first perform dot product between the given visual feature $z$ and all code embeddings as logits and get probabilities (soft one-hot) by softmax function.